hanami/guides/content/v2.0/views/views-and-exposures.md

 end
 ```

-Inputs to the view are available within the view as keyword arguments to exposure blocks.
+Within the view itself, inputs are available as keyword arguments to exposure blocks.

-Using a book repository that fetches books from the database, the view can expose a book to the template as follows:
+Now that `id` is provided as input, the view can expose the right book to its template using a book repository that fetches from the database:

 ```ruby
 # app/views/books/show.rb